Read Mary's current Herald column on-line now, or search the archives for previous subjects in her Herald and syndicated columns.

 She holds a BA in economic history (Victoria University of Wellington), MA in journalism (University of Michigan) and MBA in finance (University of Chicago, where she was taught by Nobel Laureate Merton Miller and graduated in the top 15%.).

 From 1997 to 2013, Mary also wrote a syndicated column that appeared fortnightly in the Christchurch Press, Dominion Post, Gisborne Herald and Waikato Times.
 And from 2009 to 2013 she was a part-time senior lecturer in Financial Literacy at the University of Auckland.

-She has also been a member of: the External Advisory Group for Treasury's 2013 Long-Term Fiscal Statement, the Savings Working Group in 2010-11, and the Capital Market Development Taskforce in 2009.
-She also worked for the 1997 Todd report on retirement income.
+She has also been a member of: the evaluation panel for KiwiSaver default providers in 2014, the External Advisory Group for Treasury's Long-Term Fiscal Statement in 2013, the Savings Working Group in 2010-11, and the Capital Market Development Taskforce in 2009.
+She also helped to develop the KiwiSaver Fund Finder on www.sorted.org.nz.
 She has been business editor of the Auckland Sun and Auckland Star, and has covered personal finance for the

 NZ Listener, Australian Financial Review and Chicago Tribune.